jundis/CWSlack-SlashCommands/README.md

 ## cwslack-notes.php

-/note [ticket number]* [internal OR external]* [ticket note]*
+/note [ticket number]* [internal OR external OR externalemail]* [ticket note]*

 This does allow spaces for the ticket note so do not wrap in quotation marks or anything.
+Using "externalemail" as the option will trigger notifications according to boxes checked on ticket "Send Notes as Email"

 ## cwslack-configs.php